jingzhang1/jingzhang1.github.io/projects.md

 ### Simulation-based comparisons between generalized spatially varying coefficient models
 * Generated varying-coefficient simulation data based on logistic distribution, according to disease occurrence </li>
-* Compared generalized geographically weighted regression with Bayesian spatially varying coefficient model
+* Compared generalized geographically weighted regression under different distributions
 * Applied the result to tuberculosis in Shanghai, and Hand, Foot, and Mouth disease in 7 provinces in China

 ### Effects of spatial autocorrelation and hospitals on tuberculosis treatment outcome: An implication of tuberculosis control in a highly integrated city